Petroleum geochemistry

-Types of Petroleum
+Types of petroleum

 Petroleum is differentiated into types based on its American Petroleum Institute (API) gravity and by how much sulphur it contains.

-API Gravity
+API gravity

 The API gravity of a crude oil is a measurement of purity - i.e., amount of impurities, such as sulphur, nitrogen, or oxygen.
 Impurities increase the density of the crude.

-Light Crude Oil
+Light crude oil

 Light crude oils have higher API gravity figures, due to having fewer impurities.
 It is more commonly used to produce diesel and gasoline than heavier oils are.
 Due to its lower viscosity, it is easier to extract and to transport.

-Heavy Crude Oil
+Heavy crude oil

 Heavy crude oils have lower API gravity figures, and a larger percentage of impurities.
 It is used in the making of heavier outputs - e.g., asphalt - and has a higher viscosity, making it more difficult to transport and extract.

 Sulphur, a prevalent constituent of crude oil, and quantity found is used in considering crude oil 'sweet' or 'sour'.

-Sulphur Content
+Sulphur content

 How 'sweet' or 'sour' a crude oil is is based on the amount of sulphur it contains.

-Sweet Crude Oil
+Sweet crude oil

-'Sweet' crude oil has lower sulphur content - lower than 0.5%.
+Sweet crude oil has lower sulphur content - lower than 0.5%.
 It can be refined into kerosene, high-quality diesel, and gasoline.

-Sour Crude Oil
+Sour crude oil

-'Sour' crude oil has high natural sulphur content (at least 0.5%).
+Sour crude oil has high natural sulphur content (at least 0.5%).
 Extra treatment is required in the refining process; impurities are removed to refine the crude into gasoline.
 Due to the greater cost associated, it is more commonly refined into fuel oil and diesel - less valuable outputs than products of sweet crude oil.

-Hydrocarbon Compounds
+Hydrocarbon compounds

 The three main hydrocarbon compounds in petroleum are paraffins, naphthenes, and aromatics.